 The Board has not fixed the term of office of Trustees or planned other board renewal mechanisms since it has considered that such mechanisms were not necessary as the Board is regularly renewed by the decision of certain trustees not to seek renewal of their mandate.
-The informal renewal approach recommended by the Board has been effective because six new Trustees were elected since June 2014, representing more than 50% of the Board.
+The informal renewal approach recommended by the Board has been effective because three new Trustees were elected since June 2020, representing 33% of the Board.